weexteam/devtool-for-Apache-Weex/README.md

   Options:

-    -h, --help           output usage information
+-h, --host [host]    set the host ip of debugger server
+    -H, --help           display help
     -V, --verbose        display logs of debugger server -v, --version        display version
     -p, --port [port]    set debugger server port
-    -e, --entry [entry]  set the entry bundlejs path when you specific the bundle server root path
+    -e, --entry [entry]  set the entry bundlejs path when you specific the bundle server root path -M, --manual         manual mode,this mode will not auto open chrome
 #### start debugger
 ```
 $weex-devtool
 ```
-this command will start debug server and launch a chrome opening `DeviceList` page. this page will display a qrcode ,you can use `Playground App` scan it for starting debug.
+this command will start debug server and launch a chrome opening `AppList` page. this page will display a qrcode ,you can use `Playground App` scan it for starting debug.

 #### start debugger with a we file